 Are there any positive hormonal coil side effects?

-- The IUS can be used to manage heavy bleeding.
+• The Mirena coil can be used to manage heavy bleeding and acts as a form of HRT.

-- The IUS does not contain oestrogen, so it is suitable for those who are unable to use contraception such as the combined pill, patch and vaginal ring.
+• Hormonal coils do not contain oestrogen, so they are suitable for those who are unable to use contraception such as the combined pill, patch and vaginal ring.

 Can the hormonal coil move?